P0ed/XMLParser/README.md

 =========

-Simple parser that builds a tree and provides easy access to the nodes, allowing to transform nodes into objects implementing a single method.
+Simple parser that builds a tree and provides easy access to the nodes, allowing to transform them into objects implementing a single method.

 Example:
 ```XML